marianwitkowski/Start-here-python/README.md

 ## 1.1 LIVE OBJECTS BUS ##

 What is Live Objects BUS ?
 It’s basically a place where you can push information to and from where you can consume this information.
-In the IOT world, anybody will have in mind a sample case :
+In the IOT world, anybody will have in mind a sample case:

 ```ruby
 Device  : publish data -> Live Objects -> consume by application(s)
 ```

-But you can also configure your device entering data in the web portal :
+But you can also configure your device entering data in the web portal:
 ```ruby
 Enter data in Live Objects UI -> consume by your device
 ```

-Publishing or consuming any kind of information, the first relevant question is :
+Publishing or consuming any kind of information, the first relevant question is:

 1. How can I do that ?
 With Live Objects you will use different protocols, at this time MQTT(S) or HTTP(S)/Rest APIs are available to talk with Live Objects BUS.
-Choosing the right protocol depends of the Live Objects functionality you want to use.
+Choosing the right protocol depends on the Live Objects functionality you want to use.

-2. How addressing the bus ?
+2. How can I address the bus ?
 You only need a little information
     a.
 The server address
     b.
 A “message box address”.
 In our case, these message boxes are in fact message queues (messages are queued in them), and we will use the name of “Topic” as the address of these message queues.